zhbjsh/homeassistant-ssh/README.md

 ##### Dynamic sensors

 Dynamic sensors are created with `dynamic: true`.
 They can get a variable number of values from the command output and create a "child sensor" for each one of them.
-To be able to use a dynamic sensor, each line of the command output must contain ID and value of a child sensor with either one or more spaces between them, or a `separator` defined with the sensor ([example](#files-in-a-folder)).
+To be able to use a dynamic sensor, each line of the command output must contain ID and value of a child sensor with either one or more spaces between them, or a `separator` defined with the command ([example](#files-in-a-folder)).

 ##### Controllable sensors